Your birth control options for right after having a baby

 The IUD

-Both copper and hormonal IUDs are convenient, safe, and effective—and both kinds of IUD can be inserted immediately after delivery.
-When an IUD is placed immediately after delivery, the risk of expulsion may be slightly higher than if you wait several weeks, but the convenience of not having to schedule a time to go back to your health care provider may be worth it.
+Both copper (non-hormonal) and hormonal IUDs are convenient, safe, and effective—and both kinds of IUD can be placed immediately after delivery.
+When an IUD is placed immediately after delivery, the risk of the IUD coming out on its own may be slightly higher than if you wait several weeks, but the convenience of not having to schedule a time to go back to your health care provider may be worth it.

 The implant

-It is very easy and completely safe to get the birth control implant immediately after delivery.
-If you stay in the hospital for a few days, the implant can be inserted any time prior to discharge from the hospital.
+It is easy and safe to get the birth control implant immediately after delivery.
+If you stay in the hospital for a few days, the implant can be inserted any time prior to leaving the hospital.

-Note: Based on the availability of trained providers and the details of your insurance coverage, sometimes you may not be able to get long-acting methods like IUDs and implants immediately after delivery.
-If that’s the case for you, consider using another method temporarily and making an appointment with a trained provider for four to six weeks after delivery.
+Note: Based on the availability of trained providers and the details of your insurance coverage, sometimes you may not be able to get long-acting methods like the IUD and implant immediately after delivery.
+If that’s the case for you, consider using another method temporarily if you’re having sex and make an appointment with a trained provider if you decide an IUD or implant is right for you after delivery.

 The shot

-In most hospitals it’s easy to get the shot prior to discharge, so it can be a great option for temporary or longer-term postpartum birth control.
-As the effects of the birth control shot last for 12 weeks, you can get it at the time of discharge and switch to one of the more effective methods at your six-week visit—it’s totally safe to get the implant or IUD inserted while the hormones from the shot are still in your system.
+In many hospitals, you have the option of getting the shot prior to going home, so it can be a simple choice for temporary or longer-term postpartum birth control.
+Since the birth control shot lasts for 12 weeks, you can get it at the time of discharge and then switch to a different method at a follow-up visit.
+It’s safe to get the implant or IUD inserted while the hormones from the shot are still in your body.

 The progestin-only pill (a.k.a.
 POP or mini-pill)

-If taken every day at the same time, POPs work for new mothers and aren’t a problem if you’re breastfeeding.
-We understand that it may be harder to remember to take the pills at the same time when you’re busy with a new baby, so you may want to create a reminder on your phone.
+POPs work for new parents and don’t affect your milk supply if you’re breastfeeding.
+For some people it may be harder to remember to take the pills at the same time especially when you’re busy with a new baby, so you may want to set a reminder on your phone.

 Not right now (a.k.a. abstinence)